 The Foundation Carmignac opened to the public on June 1st.
 This display of modern art is in a vast (1500 sqm) gallery inside a Provencal villa on the beautiful island of Porquerolles.

-The collection has been put together by financier Edouard Carmignac and includes works from the American Pop Art School, among them paintings and sculptures by Warhol, Lichtenstein, Koons, Basquiat …Continue reading here for the Aixcentic post
+Financier Edouard Carmignac has put the collection together.
+It includes works from the American Pop Art School, including paintings and sculptures by Warhol, Lichtenstein, Koons, and Basquiat …Continue reading here for the Aixcentic post.

 Île de Porquerolles Beautifully Wild

-This is the biggest of three small islands that make up the Îles d’Hyères or Les Îles d’Or (Golden Islands), located just off the coast from Hyères.
+This is the biggest of three small islands that make up the Îles d’Hyères or Les Îles d’Or (Golden Islands), located just off the coast of Hyères.
 The island of Porquerolles is small at 7km long and 3km wide.
-Since 1820, there has been a small village and a lighthouse was installed in 1837.
-In 1912, Francois Fournier purchased the island and planted 200 hectares of vineyards (this was some of the first wine to be classified Côtes de Provence).
+Since 1820, there has been a small village, and a lighthouse was installed in 1837.
+In 1912, Francois Fournier purchased the island and planted 200 hectares of vineyards (this was some of the first wine to be classified, Côtes de Provence).

-In 1971, the French State purchased 80% of the land, in an effort to preserve the land from overbuilding.
-Today development remains strictly controlled, vehicle traffic is limited and the number of permanent inhabitants remains low.
+In 1971, the French State purchased 80% of the land to preserve the land from overbuilding.
+Today development remains strictly controlled, vehicle traffic is limited, and the number of permanent inhabitants remains low.
 The Île de Porquerolles is part of the national park – Port-Cros Parc National.

-To access the island you take the ferry from just outside of Hyères at Giens Port de La Tour Fondue (15-minute ride) or from Le Lavandou (40-minute trip).
+You take the ferry from just outside of Hyères at Giens Port de La Tour Fondue (15-minute ride) or from Le Lavandou (40-minute trip) to access the island.
 Shuttle details here.

 The Île de Porquerolles is blissfully devoid of large yachts, high-end retail outlets, exclusive hotels and fancy dining.
-There is a variety of accommodation on the island including guesthouses, camping, self-catered rooms and small hotels.
+There is a variety of accommodation on the island, including guesthouses, camping, self-catered rooms and small hotels.
 There are several locations to rent bikes.
 Book ahead!
-Accommodation, restaurants and bikes are limited.
+Accommodations, restaurants and bikes are limited.

 Fondation Carmignac Art Collection

-Édouard Carmignac’s success in the financial enabled his ability to collect original works of art from some of the most famous artists of the modern era.
-However, this personal collection which includes over twenty years of acquisitions is as a result of his delight in art (and artists) that pushes the boundaries, challenges traditional outlooks and invokes a sense of “Liberté” [freedom] – the foundation’s guiding principle.
+Édouard Carmignac’s financial success enabled him to collect original works of art from some of the most famous artists of the modern era.
+However, this personal collection, which includes over twenty years of acquisitions, is as a result of his delight in the art (and artists) that pushes the boundaries, challenges traditional outlooks and invokes a sense of “Liberté” [freedom] – the foundation’s guiding principle.

-This quote, from an interview by Fabrice Bousteau with founder Édouard Carmignac, appears to sum up his philosophy towards art and societal conventions.
+From an interview by Fabrice Bousteau with founder Édouard Carmignac, this quote appears to sum up his philosophy towards art and societal conventions.

 “In this day and age, linear thinking is not an effective approach.
 One must know how to both surf and challenge one’s own convictions at all times!”

 The Fondation Carmignac was first established in 2000 as a corporate foundation.
 There are now over 300 artists’ works in the collection.
-In addition, the Foundation provides an annual photojournalism award, valued at 50,000 Euros, to the successful applicant.
+The Foundation also provides an annual photojournalism award, valued at 50,000 Euros, to the successful applicant.